the-crypt-keeper/LLooM/README.md

 # Using

-Give the LLooM a starting prompt, or change the Story any time.
+Give the LLooM a starting prompt, or change the Story any time by directly editing in the top input area and pressing Ctrl+Enter.

-Note that you can edit the suggestions in-line before accepting them.
+Click a suggestion to accept it, or edit the suggestion (press Enter when done) in-line before accepting.

+Have fun!